Engine Parts Every Pilot Should Know

 Spark Plugs

-Like we mentioned, each cylinder has two sparkplugs, this is for redundancy and better performance.
-In our Diamond and Cessna aircraft, there are a total of 8 sparkplugs.
+Like we mentioned, each cylinder has two spark plugs for redundancy and better performance.
+In our Diamond and Cessna aircraft, there are a total of 8 spark plugs.

 Magnetos